Mauritania Airlines is an airline I did not expect I would ever fly. But it’s one I’m very glad I did.

 When the opportunity lined up perfectly to hop on a Mauritania Airlines Embraer E175 in business class, I jumped on it.
 The fare ended up being cheaper and quicker than competing Royal Air Maroc in economy on the same route.

-I booked it despite having many questions, like:
+I booked my flight with Mauritania Airlines despite having many questions, like:

 - How safe is Mauritania Airlines?